mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 - [**Custom Dialog Class**](#custom-dlalog-class) - Extending the Eto Dialog/Form class is the best way to create a dialog.
 - [**The Dialog Form**](#the-dialog-form) - The Dialog/Form is the base container.
-- [**Eto Controls**](#eto-controls) - Controls such as labels, buttons and edit boxes can be created, then placed in a layout.
+- [**The Controls**](#eto-controls) - Controls, such as labels, buttons and edit boxes, can be created and then placed in a layout.
-- [**The Layout**](#the-layout) - Within each form a layout is used to keep controls positioned.
+- [**The Layout**](#the-layout) - Within each form, a layout is used to position the controls.
-- [**Control delegate**](#control-delegate) - Delegate actions are the methods that are executed when a control is click, edited or changed.
+- [**Control delegates**](#control-delegate) - Delegate actions are the methods that are executed when a control is click, edited or changed.
 Any delegate actions must be bound to specific controls to specify what methods are run at the time of control events.

 Thinking about theses dialog parts as layers can help keep the code is organized.
-As an example of the layered approach of a dialog, here is a simple Eto Dialog with few controls.
+As an example of the layered approach of a dialog, here is a simple Eto dialog with few controls.

 ![{{ site.baseurl }}/images/dialog-sample-eto-room-number.png]({{ site.baseurl }}/images/dialog-sample-eto-room-number.png){: .img-center width="50%"}